When asked about Poplar Island, a retired farmer who’s not a government fan said, “Poplar Island is a government program that works.”

 But back to the banana puzzle.
 The pieces of the puzzle are called “cells.”
 The first cell was completed in 2003.
 The last won’t be finished until 2030-something.
 Each of the five wetland cells is being tailored to a different species of bird.
 Some types are taking to it more quickly than others.
 The stories of how they’re enticing the birds are both funny and an “oh wow” moment.

 The wetlands have more than a half-million grasses planted by hand, mostly volunteers.
 But not all the grass was planted.
 One of the more interesting tidbits is how native grass from sunken parts of the original island was found growing where no grass was planted.

 The new island will be lower than the old island.
 The original Poplar Island was home to some 100 people at its peak, filled with farms and forest.
 And the tour guides have entertaining stories about the people who lived on the old island.

 The new island is mostly marsh and will be a wildlife sanctuary.
 Nearly 200 species of birds are expected.
-They’ve confirmed 28 nesting so far, along with muskrats, mice, white tail deer (that swim to the island for a visit and swim back to the mainland).
+They’ve confirmed 28 nestings so far, along with muskrats, mice, and whitetail deer (that swim to the island for a visit and swim back to the mainland).

-It’s gradually becoming a migration stop for many birds, so the different seasons will feature different birds and native terrapins (turtles).
-During nesting season, the island in one of the marsh cells is covered with double-crested cormorants, orange beaked birds with long necks often seen standing with wings spread wide.
+It’s gradually becoming a migration stop for many birds, so the different seasons will feature different birds and terrapins (native Maryland turtles).
+During nesting season, the island in one of the marsh cells is covered with double-crested cormorants — orange beaked black birds with long necks often seen standing with wings spread wide.